PluribusDigital/open-fda/doc/setup.md

 * Setup environment variables
   1. `export OPENFDA_API_KEY=your-openfda-api-key`
   2. `export POSTGRES_PASSWORD=your-postgres-password`
-* From the project root, launch Docker containers `docker-compose up`
+* From the project root, launch Docker containers `docker-compose up -d`
 * It takes several minutes for the application to seed its database.
-During the seeding process no data will be available when accessing the site.
-Subsequent launches of the application via docker compose will re-use this data so re-seeding is not necessary.
+During the seeding process the site will be  inaccessible.